Dwij Yadav

-Dwij Yadav (born February 13, 1997 in Mumbai, India) is a former child actor in Bollywood.
+Dwij Yadav (born February 13, 1997) is a former child actor in Bollywood.
 His first release was Nanhe Jaisalmer: A Dream Come True (2007), where he played the lead role Nanhe Jaisalmer/Vikram Singh, along with Bobby Deol.

 In Samir Karnik's Heroes (2008), he was seen as young Jassi.
-This movie starred Salman Khan, Preity Zinta, Bobby Deol, Sohail Khan and many more......
+This movie starred Salman Khan, Preity Zinta, Bobby Deol and Sohail Khan.

 In the movie Vaada Raha (2009), he had a strong role as Roshan.
 Bobby Deol and Kangana Ranaut are in this movie.

-Sohail khan Productiön-‘’Kissan’’ (2009) was his next release.
+Sohail khan Productiön-"Kissan" (2009) was his next release.

 The Shahid Kapoor-starrer Paathshala (2010) is his release.

+His roles and movies he played roles.